Skip to main content

 • Moving into a previously occupied property where the cleaning history is unknown

-• Following any flooding, water damage, or roof leak
+• Following any flooding, water damage, or roof leak - in which case professional flood damage restoration may also be needed

 • After significant construction or renovation work that generates dust and debris